 I can't speak more to this subject, as I've never designed any of my sites.
+A little later on in this book I'll share some guidelines for important aspects of your site so that you can have some direction for your own basic design or to guide a designer.

-If you're looking to get logo's and graphics designed you have four options.
+If you're looking to get logo's and graphics designed you have three options.

 - 1. Go to fiverr.com and get a crappy one made for \$5 - 2.
 Go to eLance.com and get a less crappy one done for \$30-50 - 3.
-Go to 99Designs.com and get a great one for \$100-\$1,000 - 4.
-Hire your own designer.
+Hire a designer to do a really good job for \$75-\$150 (if you're looking for designers I know some great ones and would be happy to pass on their names.
+Just email me.)